Xalisco: Tourism and festivals

-Opium and Black Tar Heroin
+Opium and black tar heroin

 The area produces opium poppies which are tapped for gum which is processed into black tar heroin and smuggled into the United States.
 Several hundred immigrants from Xalisco, part of a larger number still involved in retail heroin distribution, are incarcerated in the United States.

 Toponymy

 The origin of the name Xalisco comes from the Nahuatl Xalixko: "xal-li" (sand), "ix-telotl" (eye) and ko (place); Place of the sandy eye.

 Sister cities

 Xalisco has one sister city, as designated by Sister Cities International: